vorner/rust-presentations/101_for_cpp.md

 # Attitude towards the programmer

-* Humans make mistakes
+* To err is human
+  - Especially on Monday morning before coffee ☕
 * Cognitive bandwidth is limited
+  - Save it for the problem, not language
-* Compiler proves some correctness guarantees
+* Compiler proves certain correctness guarantees
   - Frees some brain power of the programmer
   - Can't be broken by refactoring
-* It's better to refuse correct program than allow incorrect one
+* It's better to refuse correct program than compile an incorrect one
+  - There are escape hatches

 ---